-On the 20th March 2020, the government announced the 'Coronavirus Job Retention Scheme', a new type of financial support to help employers carry on paying their workers.
+The government has introduced the 'Coronavirus Job Retention Scheme', a new type of financial support to help employers carry on paying their workers.

 Your employer can choose to make up the extra 20% of your wages but is not obliged to do so.
 If they choose not to, you should seek advice about whether you qualify for any income-related benefits to top up your reduced earnings.
 This will depend on your individual family circumstances.
 If you already get income-related benefits such as Housing Benefit or tax credits these may be increased as a result of your lower earnings.
 Alternatively you may be able to claim Universal Credit instead.

 Originally it was thought that the Coronavirus Job Retention Scheme would only apply to employees where there was no work for them to do, and not to employees unable to come to work for other reasons.

 However, guidance published on 4 April makes clear that people who are unable to come to work due to caring responsibilities or who are shielding a vulnerable family member can be furloughed and thus can get help via this scheme.
 However it is up to your employer whether they agree to do this; they cannot be forced to agree to this.

 The scheme only applies to employees and not to self-employed people.
 It only applies to employees who were on the employers PAYE payroll on or before 19/3/20.

 If your employer takes the decision to lay you off, you won't fall under the scheme.
 Instead you will need advice about what benefits you may be able to claim as a job-seeker or as a carer.
 For instance depending on your national insurance record you may be able to claim a benefit called contributory Job Seekers Allowance.
 Depending on your other circumstances you may be able to claim certain means tested benefits.